Dark-Avenger-Reborn/Khyber-Pass/README.md

 ### 5. Configure the Webhook URL

-During the execution of the `evil_passwd` binary, you will be prompted to enter a webhook URL.
+During the execution of the `./compile.sh` binary, you will be prompted to enter a webhook URL.
 This URL is where the captured password data will be sent.
 Make sure the URL is correct and configured to receive the webhook data.

 ## Usage